-If you need to set your senior family member with an appointment – whether to diagnose symptoms, for a medication refill, to speak with a counselor or more – schedule a telehealth appointment!
-Our virtual appointments let you speak with a Village Health Partners physician from the comfort of your home and can be done with a video-capable phone or computer.
+If you need to set your senior family member with an appointment – whether to diagnose symptoms, for a medication refill, to speak with a counselor or more – schedule an appointment!
+If you schedule a telehealth appointment, you can speak with a Village Health Partners physician from the comfort of your home, and this can be done with a video-capable phone or computer.
 The last thing your senior family members need to worry about right now is finding a doctor who accepts Medicare, and currently, we are accepting both traditional Medicare and Medicare Advantage plans.

 If the people you are taking care of don’t live with you, encourage them to stay indoors!
 Help them out by going to the grocery store and pharmacy and picking up essentials for them so they don’t have to risk exposure.

 If the people you’re caring for do live with you, you should also limit the time you spend outside of your home, so you limit your exposure as well.
 Continue to get groceries, medications and other essentials for your family members if you can.

 Social distancing, hand washing for 20 seconds and not touching your face are the most important things you can do to stop the spread of the virus.
 We know you’re hearing this from everyone right now, but it’s still important that you follow these rules, especially if you’re caring for high-risk family members.